 The second sign that you should pay attention to during harvesting time is the appearance of the trichomes.
 The trichomes are little dewlike balls that appear on the flowers.
 They are quite moist and can make your hands sticky to touch them.
 You might need a magnifying glass to be able to identify whether or not they have begun to appear or not.
 The trichomes can also be responsible for how pungent the plant is, so during harvesting time your plant might also become quite fragrant.
 The shape of the trichomes will also change during this period, so if you have begun to notice them, pay attention to their shape.
 Right around harvesting time, the tops of the trichomes will flatten into somewhat of a mushroom shape, and this is an indication of harvesting.
 During this time, they will also change colour from being clear to being milky or cloudy, after which they will begin to turn brown.
 This is the perfect time to harvest your buds, just as the trichomes are beginning to turn brown or amber.

 You can use the colour stage of the trichomes to assess how potent the plant is going to be, and so you can harvest it accordingly.
-Some growers are simply looking to grow the strongest strains of weed that they can, whereas others are perhaps looking to harvest more gentle strains of marijuana.
-If you harvest when the trichomes are still milky, then the effect of the marijuana may only be mild.
-However, if you harvest your marijuana when the trichomes are just turning amber, right up to when they are 80% amber, you can expect the potency of your marijuana to be quite high.
+Some growers are simply looking to grow the strongest strains of weed that they can, whereas others are perhaps looking to harvest more gentle strains of cannabis.
+If you harvest when the trichomes are still milky, then the effect of the cannabis may only be mild.
+However, if you harvest your weed when the trichomes are just turning amber, right up to when they are 80% amber, you can expect the potency of your weed to be quite high.

 When it comes time to actually harvest, you should cut each “bud” or “kola” off one at a time.
 These are the coagulated flowers that have now come to look like bundles of buds.
 Chop them off one branch at a time, and hang them up to dry separately from each other.
 Do not put them in a bunch to dry, as the buds need as much air flowing around them as possible.
 Also, handle them with care to ensure that the trichomes do not fall off during the process of cutting them.
 Hanging your branches up in a room that is dark and contains a lot of air flow is the best way to dry your buds.
 Although heat may help them dry faster, this is not always better when trying to produce a potent plant.
 Some growers use a fan to encourage the air flow in the drying area, but too much air can also be bad for the plant, so if you use a fan do not point it directly toward the branches.